Disputes ensue as Selby Master Plan aims to construct 5-story parking garage

-“We’ve come together to try to get our message out to the community,” Ty Hall, head of the social media and email campaign for Selling Out Selby said.
+“We’ve come together to try to get our message out to the community,” Ty Hall supporter of selling out Selby said.
 “To be very clear, we are supportive of Selby Gardens, we love Selby Gardens, but we just feel the size and the magnitude of the parking garage with a restaurant on top of it is out of scale for a residential community.”

 Selling Out Selby’s objections to Selbys’ Master Plan include increased traffic congestion due to events, tearing down trees to build the garage and decreased neighborhood livability.
 Some of Selling Out Selby’s members include Kerry Kirschner, former Sarasota Mayor and Susan Chapman, former Sarasota City Commissioner.

 Selby Gardens is nearby to residential neighborhoods, such as Baypoint Park and Hudson Bayou.
 Some residents feel the change of Selby’s land use classification to metropolitan/regional could open unwanted doors that Selby could take advantage of.